Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is dysmenorrhea diagnosed?

 Your healthcare provider can usually diagnose dysmenorrhea by your signs and symptoms.
-Tell him when your symptoms started and if you have pain between your monthly periods.
-He may ask if anything relieves your pain, such as heat or medicine.
-Tell your healthcare provider if you are sexually active or have ever been pregnant.
+Tell him or her when your symptoms started and if you have pain between your monthly periods.
+He or she may ask if anything relieves your pain, such as heat or medicine.
+Tell your provider if you are sexually active or have ever been pregnant.
 You may need any of the following:

 - A blood test will check for pregnancy.